Last Updated on 5 months by Eva

-Whether you’ve had a natural birth or a C-section, wearing a postpartum girdle can speed up the recovery process.
+Whether you’ve had a natural birth or a C-section, wearing a postpartum belly wrap can speed up the recovery process.
 This gear is designed to help you to get back to your pre-pregnancy body by compressing the tummy area and supporting the lower back section.

 (This post contains affiliate links.
 This means I get small commision when you buy something by clicking through links in this post at no additional cost to you.
 Read the full disclosure here).

 Sadly (although we all wish it would be so easy, right?), girdle won’t make you lose weight.
 It will, however, make you feel more confident as your body shape begins to get back into its previous state.

 I remember when I put it on about 2 days postpartum and looked in the mirror.
 After those long months with an enormous belly, it felt SO good having a waist!

 Of course, after taking it off, it all felt like jello again, but the “huge hug” feeling while wearing girdle was splendid!

 Why every mom should wear a postpartum belly wrap

 Wearing girdle helps your abdominal muscles to regain strength and return to its normal size faster.
 It provides a light compression that helps your uterus to shrink.
 Plus, if you’ve had a C-section, it can take the pressure off your incision.